 Subsidiaries are consolidated from the date on which control is transferred to the Group up to the effective date on which that control ceases.
-In preparing the consolidated financial statements, intercompany transactions, balances and unrealised gains on transactions between group companies are eliminated.
-Unrealised losses are also eliminated unless the transaction provides evidence of an impairment loss of the asset transferred.
+In preparing the consolidated financial statements, inter-company transactions, balances and unrealised gain on transaction between group companies are eliminated.
+Unrealised losses are eliminated unless the transaction provides evidence of an impairment loss of the asset transferred.

 Non-controlling interests in subsidiaries relate to the equity in subsidiaries which is not attributable directly or indirectly to the owners of the parent.
-They are shown separately in the consolidated statements of comprehensive income, financial position and changes in equity.
+They are shown separately in the consolidated statement of comprehensive income, financial position and changes in equity.

 Non-controlling interests in the acquiree that have a present ownership interest and entitle its holders to a proportionate share of the equity's net assets in the event of liquidation may be initially measured either at fair value or at the non-controlling interests' proportionate share of the fair value of the acquiree's identifiable net assets.
-The choice of measurement basis is made on an acquisition-by-acquisition basis.
-Subsequent to acquisition, the carrying amount of non-controlling interests is the amount of those interests at initial recognition plus the non-controlling interests' share of subsequent changes in equity.
+The choice of measurement basis is made on an acquisitionby-acquisition basis.
+Subsequent to acquisition, the carrying amount of non-controlling interests' share of subsequent changes in equity.
 Total comprehensive income is attributed to non-controlling interests even if this results in the non-controlling interests having deficit balance.